adjust/unity_sdk/README.md

 - The Android Python build script is located at `Assets/Editor/PostprocessBuildPlayer_AdjustPostBuildAndroid.py`.

 The script runs after each build and is called by the file `Assets/Editor/AdjustEditor.cs`.
 They require at least `Python 2.7` installed to work.
-It's possible to disable the post processing by clicking on the menu `Assets → Adjust → Change post processing status`.
+It's possible to disable post processing by clicking on the menu `Assets → Adjust → Change post processing status`.
 Press the same button to re-enable it.

 If you are using the adjust unity package for `Unity 5`, this process is going to be performed by `OnPostprocessBuild`